DilshodbekMX/Project_Foresight/README.md

 ## WARNING ⚠️

-Please do not push to the repository withoout prior testing on a test-system
+Please do not push to the repository without prior testing on a test-system